contentpass/contentpass-ios/ContentPassExample/README.md

 ## Notes

-The `ContentPass` SDK is held by the `SceneDelegate` in this case, but it could be any top level state object of your app.
+The `ContentPass` SDK is held by the `ContentPassExampleApp` in this case, but it should be any top level state object of your app.
 You should only hold one instance of the `ContentPass` class throughout your app at any one time.

 The `ViewModel` handles all communication with, as well as delegation by, the `ContentPass` object.
 Refer to that class on how to interact with the sdk.